How to make hojicha latte

-Learn how to make hojicha latte, a creamy and low-caffeine milk tea from Japan.
+In this post I’ll share how to make creamy hojicha latte, a delicious and low-caffeine milk tea from Japan.

 Just beware: you might fall in LOVE with the comforting smell of this tea latte!